 If you love ice cream, you’ve got a multitude of vegan choices.
 Vegan ice cream has gone mainstream to the point that even Ben & Jerry’s and Haagen-Dazs have gotten into the business.
 The best vegan brands are extraordinarily good.
 Here’s a New York Times article that chronicles the rise of gourmet dairy-free ice cream.
 These products are perfect not just for vegans, but also for the millions of people who follow a dairy-free lifestyle.

 Can vegans eat ice cream?
 Absolutely!
 There are tons of delicious dairy-free ice creams on the market, and you can also make your own excellent versions at home.

 What is vegan ice cream made of?
 Virtually any sort of plant-based milk, from almonds to soy to coconut.
 Just as dairy-based ice cream is loaded with fat, rich vegan ice creams likewise use plant-based milks that contain substantial amounts of fat.

-The next section lists popular brands of vegan ice cream sold in the United States.
-This article then concludes with all the information you need to make your own homemade vegan ice cream.
+Let’s start with a list of popular vegan brands sold in the United States.
+After that, we’ll cover all the information you need to make your own homemade vegan ice cream.

 Vegan Ice Cream Brands

 Commercially-produced brands are made from soy, almond, cashew, coconut, or rice milk.
 These products deliver all of the delicious flavor and creaminess of ice cream without harming a single cow.
-Most supermarkets carry at least one vegan brand, and a good natural food store will stock more varieties than you can count: pints of every flavor, ice cream sandwiches, drumsticks, fudge bars, and more.
+Most supermarkets carry at least one brand of vegan ice cream.
+And a good natural foods store will stock more varieties than you can count: pints of every flavor, ice cream sandwiches, drumsticks, fudge bars, and more.